-40.41.
-Section 25 requires the Scottish Ministers to lay a copy of the annual reports prepared under section 24(1) or article 18(1)(a) of the Crown Estate Scotland Order before the Scottish Parliament.
+39. Section 25 requires the Scottish Ministers to lay a copy of the annual reports prepared under section 24(1) or article 18(1)(a) of the Crown Estate Scotland Order before the Scottish Parliament.
 The Scottish Ministers are able to lay copies of individual reports or to lay copies of the reports as part of a consolidated report.
 As soon as possible after laying copies of the reports, whether individually or consolidated, the Scottish Ministers are required to publish the reports.
-Managers must not may publish their own reports until a copy of it only after their report has been laid by the Scottish Ministers before the Scottish Parliament, either as an individual report or as part of a consolidated report.
+Managers may publish their own reports only after their report has been laid by the Scottish Ministers before the Scottish Parliament, either as an individual report or as part of a consolidated report.
 The duty contained in this section for the Scottish Ministers to lay a copy of each annual report before the Scottish Parliament (either individually or as part of a consolidated report) may be delegated to Crown Estate Scotland by virtue of section 37.